Skip to content

 • Today in religion we use this name: "Oba Kò so", to refer to Shangó.

-After the death of their King, the habitaBefore Oyó, they continued to resist the attack of Oduduwa's army, pushing them back.
-It is said that a great storm unleashed with lightning helped the men of Ifé withdraw.
+After the death of their King, the people of Oyo continued to resist the attack of Oduduwa's army, forcing them to retreat.
+It is said that a great storm unleashed with lightning helped the men of Ife to retreat.

 All his followers were sure that it was the anger of their King and they all shouted: Kawo Kabie Sile Shango!
 Which, as we explained before, means «welcome to earth great sir«, leaving for posterity, this phrase of veneration and honor.